 - Check that the new bulb is installed securely before applying the cover of the headlight housing and checking that the bulb works correctly.

-It’s important to take the time and make sure you select the right replacement bulb.
+It’s important to take the time and make sure you select the right replacement car bulb.
 Most vehicle handbooks offer details on the type of replacement car lightbulb you require.
 And if you live in the Waterlooville or Portsmouth area, we are happy to replace your vehicle lights or lightbulbs for you at a competitive price.

 Discover more about car maintenance and repairs: